When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 Using the TEXT formula makes sure your number data is presented in a way you want, instead of the underlying value only.

 So these are some of the ways you can use to combine cells in Google Sheets.
-In case you have to combine columns (one or more), you can use similar formulas and apply them for the entire columns.
+In case you have to combine columns (one or more), you can use similar formulas and apply them to the entire columns.